 - I also had strange and sometimes unfortunate escapades when I was a kid.

-“Daddy-Long-Legs” is definitely one of my favourite books (read and re-read many times!) and reading Jean Webster’s biography, she’s my sort of heroine too!
+“Daddy-Long-Legs” is definitely one of my favorite books (read and re-read many times!) and reading Jean Webster’s biography, she’s my sort of heroine too!
+Daddy-Long-Legs was not only a successful piece of fiction but also a stimulus to reform the institutional treatment of orphans.